jameshanlon/cheese/cheese/pages/2019-12-Sue-Nicholls.md

 house, which then became one of the Bristol Green Doors example homes, open to the public.

-Sue then recognized that more could be done to help Bristol to reduce its energy demand and became involved with The CHEESE Project.
+Sue then recognised that more could be done to help Bristol to reduce its energy demand and became involved with The CHEESE Project.
 At that point, we had just started out with support from Bristol Green Capital in 2015.
-Sue helped to publicize CHEESE at the Redland May Fair, and set up the BCR energy group shortly afterwards to promote CHEESE parties as a way to promote our surveys.
+Sue helped to publicise CHEESE at the Redland May Fair, and set up the BCR energy group shortly afterwards to promote CHEESE parties as a way to promote our surveys.
 By the autumn she was part of the management team and she secured a crucial grant from BCR Neighbourhood Partnership which enabled CHEESE to buy